nodemcu/nodemcu-firmware/docs/en/flash.md

 - `bin/0x00000.bin` to 0x00000
 - `bin/0x10000.bin` to 0x10000

+If you're using 512k bytes flash, you should flash:

+- `bin/0x7c000.bin` to 0x7c000

+If you're using 4M bytes flash, you should flash:

+- `bin/0x3fc000.bin` to 0x3fc000

 Also, in some special circumstances, you may need to flash `blank.bin` or `esp_init_data_default.bin` to various addresses on the flash (depending on flash size and type), see [below](#upgrading-from-sdk-09x-firmware).

 ## Upgrading Firmware